carpentries-incubator/ml4bio-workshop/_extras/about.md

 title: About ml4bio software
 ---

-See the [ml4bio graphical interface lesson](episode-gui) for a guide to the ml4bio software.
+See the [ml4bio graphical interface lesson][episode-gui] for a guide to the ml4bio software.

 ### Software environment details